nikostoulas/node-nc/README.md

 This module extends Node.js basic repl functionality:

 * Makes all js files global
-* Makes all packages included in package.json global
+* Makes all modules included in package.json global
-* Awaits promises (not perfect yet).
+* Awaits promises (experimental).
 * Writes commands to a local history file.
 * Configurable behavior using env variables or a nc.js file.